-Turing uses an asterisk () to denote the upper bound of a parameter array (as in array 1.. of int).
-Users therefore began to write s(3..) to mean the substring from position 3 to the end of the string, s(1..-1) to mean the substring from the first position to the second last, s(-1..) to mean the substring consisting of the last two characters, and so on.
+Turing uses an asterisk (\) to denote the upper bound of a parameter array (as in array 1..\ of int).
+Users therefore began to write s(3..\) to mean the substring from position 3 to the end of the string, s(1..\-1) to mean the substring from the first position to the second last, s(\-1..\) to mean the substring consisting of the last two characters, and so on.
 As these forms evolved, the language was modified to adapt to the users' expectations.

 This experimental style of language design proved very successful - the features of the Turing language seemed "natural" because the users helped to design them.
-Users would explain what they meant by showing an equivalence - for example, when asked what s(2..) meant to them, they would say s(2..length(s)).
-This led to a by-example understanding of meaning - a this-means-that style.
+Users would explain what they meant by showing an equivalence - for example, when asked what s(2..\) meant to them, they would say s(2..length(s)).
+This led to an example-based understanding of meaning - a this-means-that style.
 Turing language proposals therefore most often consisted of a pair drawn on the board - the syntax of an example use of the new feature on one side, and its corresponding meaning in the syntax of the current language on the other (Figure 2).

-Adapting Turing to these new ideas involved the heavyweight process of rebuilding each of the phases of the compiler to add the lexical, syntactic, semantic and code generation changes for each new feature.
-This tended to discourage experimentation, commit us too early to features we weren't sure about, and slow down the rapid evolution that we had in mind.
+Adapting Turing to these new ideas involved the heavyweight process of rebuilding each of the phases of the compiler to add the lexical, syntactic, se-